Swader/diffbot-php-client/README.md

 ## Requirements

-Minimum PHP 5.4 because Guzzle needs it.
+Minimum PHP 5.6 is required.
+When installed via Composer, the library will pull in Guzzle 5 as well, so it's recommended you have cURL installed, but not required.

 ## Install